Types of IT Jobs: 9 Critical Roles Worth Exploring

 - Training users on hardware and software

 Ready to take the next step toward an IT career?

-2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, [accessed August, 2020] www.bls.gov/oes/.
+2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, [accessed February 2022] www.bls.gov/oes/.
 Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries.
 Employment conditions in your area may vary.
-Salary information and job growth projection for IT project managers corresponds with BLS occupation data for “Computer Occupations, all other”.
+Salary information and job growth projection for IT project managers correspond with BLS occupation data for “Computer Occupations, all other.”